learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 ## Features/Challenges

-+ Create a User model with some appropriate attributes - `name`, `bio`, `password` etc.
++ Create a User model with some appropriate attributes - `name`, `bio`, etc.

 + A photo should belong_to a user, and a user should have_many photos.
 That means the photo table in the database is going to be modified to have a user_id column.
 Remember, that's how we store which photo belongs to which user.

 + You'll want to create a sign-up page which has a corresponding POST route in the controller.
-This action should first look to see if that username exists in the database.
+This action should first look to see if that name exists in the database.
 If not, it should create the user and then log them in.

 + You'll want to add sessions to your site so that a user remains logged in.

 + This also means we need a sign-in and a sign out page.
-The sign in page should check the user's name and password.
+The sign in page should check the user's name.
 If they match the database, then the user_id should be added to the session hash.
 When a user signs out, the user_id should be set to nil.

 + You should build a page to see your own profile page that displays your name, bio, and photos.